Lamar Odom Accused Of Firing Shots At Khloe Kardashian By Praising ‘All Natural’ Girlfriend

 Today I got up and knocked out 3 hard miles and then did some upper body and core!
 This was the best way to start my week off!! . .
 Exercise is one of my biggest “HOW’S”!!
 Sooo many people ask me, how did I manage to get through this and that?
 How do I deal with this and that?
 Exercise is HOW!!! . .
 Working out how helps me deal with so many things because truth be told, if I go hard enough, I don’t have any energy left over to be mad, angry, argue sad or depressed lol!
 It just makes me feel good and it always has.
 Even when I was a younger, I would use this same tactic! . .
 Also, when I look good and feel good about myself, I make better choices!
 I’ll give you an example: when I was dating and a guy was playing games as they usually do lol, I would say to myself, “Sabrina, you look way too good to be dealing what that!
 Stop responding to him and go about your life”.
 This would literally be a convo I had with myself. . .
 I remember when I wasn’t so happy about my body, and I was dealing with some foolishness in a relationship, I would subconsciously believe I deserved that and I wasn’t good enough to get anything better.
 Man is that a lie tho!!!! . .
 Exercise doesn’t have to be your thing, although I encourage you to learn to enjoy it because it benefits in so many different ways.
 But you need to find some THING that is healthy for you that becomes your “HOW”! . .
 Drugs, alcohol, overeating, etc. are NOT things you should use to deal with stuff!
 Find things like exercise, prayer, meditation, reading etc. that are healthy releases!
 Tell me some things you use now that WORK for you….. #msparrmotivates #getuptoparr #mondaymotivation

 Sabrina frequently posts pictures of herself working out at the gym to promote her personal trainer business.
-Recently, as The Inquisitr reported, she posted an image of herself in a pair of pink tights, and matching pink sports bra and pink and blue shoes.
-She is smiling while holding up her phone to take a camera and wearing headphones as she hits the machines in the gym.
+Recently, as The Inquisitr reported, she posted an image of herself in a pair of pink tights, a matching pink sports bra, and pink-and-blue shoes.
+She is smiling while holding up her phone to take a photo and wearing headphones as she hits the machines in the gym.